notjackl3/utm-live/README.md

 The application is built using Django’s `model-view-template` (MVT) architecture to manage both frontend rendering and backend logic.
 The interactive map is fully custom-built using `mapbox gl js` and `mapbox studio`, integrating custom `geojson` schemas and `vector tilesets` to visualize campus locations such as study areas, dining spots, and buildings.

-All location metadata and spatial relationships are stored in a `postgresql` database hosted on `supabase`, allowing efficient querying and future scalability.User authentication is implemented using Django’s built-in `auth system` with a custom user model.
+All location metadata and spatial relationships are stored in a `postgresql` database hosted on `supabase`, allowing efficient querying and future scalability.User authentication is implemented using Django’s built-in `auth system` with a custom user model and `JWT` tokens for apis.

 ## What I Learned Through This Project: